AGRICULTURE/FORESTRY ENFORCEMENT OFFICER 2

 Differs from Agriculture/Forestry Enforcement Officer 1 by responsibility for performance of duties at the experienced level.EXAMPLES OF WORK:

-Differs from Agriculture/Forestry Enforcement Supervisor by the absence of supervisory responsibility.
+Differs from Agriculture/Forestry Enforcement Officer 3 by the absence of advanced-level duties.

 EXAMPLES BELOW ARE A BRIEF SAMPLE OF COMMON DUTIES ASSOCIATED WITH THIS JOB TITLE.
 NOT ALL POSSIBLE TASKS ARE INCLUDED.

-Investigates misdemeanor and felony violations; makes arrests; prepares case reports; attends court; presents evidence.QUALIFICATION REQUIREMENTS:
+Investigates misdemeanor and felony violations, makes arrests, prepares case reports, attends court and presents evidence.QUALIFICATION REQUIREMENTS:

 Collects, maintains, and analyzes crime statistics to determine if patterns exist.